ratulkai93/472_AI_miniproject2/README.md

 before Running, please clone the afinn repo to the folder, so that it can be imported to run the sentiment analysis -RZ https://github.com/fnielsen/afinn

+Most of the code runs, k-means to be fixed!